metamelb-repliCATS/aggreCAT/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `aggreCAT`: methods for mathematically aggregating expert judgements
+# `agreCAT`: methods for mathematically aggregating expert judgements

 ## Problem Context